StackVista/stackstate-docs/use/introduction-to-stackstate/anomaly-detection.md

 ## Autonomous anomaly detection

+The StackState Autonomous Anomaly Detector StackPack works fully autonomously to identify anomalies in your IT environment.
+When installed and enabled, it will determine for itself the best configuration of its machine learning models and the metric streams that should be prioritized for anomaly detection.
+No configuration is required although you can influence the selection of telemetry streams by giving a them higher priority.

 Read more about the [Autonomous Anomaly Detector (BETA)](/stackpacks/add-ons/aad.md).

 ## Baseline anomaly detection

+Each metric stream can have metric baselines manually configured or set by a template.
+The baselines determine the normal operating values of a metric stream and can be used in health checks and to trigger alerts.
+Note that any metric stream with a base line configured will not be picked up for autonomous anomaly detection.

 Read more about [anomaly detection with baselines](/use/baselining.md)